 - Frolic Podcast Network website

-Look for the next episode of Big Gay Fiction Book Club on Thursday, July 29.
+Look for the next episode of Big Gay Fiction Book Club, following a summer hiatus, on Thursday, September 28.

 This transcript was made possible by our community on Patreon.
 You can get information on how to join them at patreon.com/biggayfictionpodcast.